-As a general rule a data controller with substantial financial resources is more likely to attract a higher monetary penalty than a data controller with limited resources for a similar contravention of the data protection principles.
-It is not possible to provide specific examples at this early stage until actual cases present themselves.
-However, when precedents are available from either the monetary penalty notices served by the Commissioner or the decisions of the Tribunals, further guidance will be produced so that a data controller can better assess its position.
+As a general rule a person with substantial financial resources is more likely to attract a higher monetary penalty than a person with limited resources for a similar contravention of the Act or the 2003 Regulations.
+For example, a monetary penalty notice was served on a sole proprietor for the sum of £1,000 following representations about his financial status.
+When further precedents are available from either the monetary penalty notices served by the Commissioner or the decisions of the First-tier Tribunal (Information Rights), further guidance will be produced so that those affected can better assess their position.

-As a starting point the Commissioner will satisfy himself that he has the power to impose a monetary penalty in that there has been a serious contravention of the data protection principles by a data controller and that the other statutory requirements apply.
+As a starting point the Commissioner will satisfy himself that he has the power to impose a monetary penalty in that there has been a serious contravention of the Act or the 2003 Regulations and that the other statutory requirements apply.
 See figure B below.